Iron Chariots and the Limits of Self-Effort

 - A short fuse when things feel out of control

-God is still present.
-Faith is still real.
-Growth is still happening.
+God is still present and the person's faith is still real.
+In fact, growth is still happening in other areas.

 Why anger functions like an iron chariot